Disappearance of Suzy Lamplugh: Mysterious call on the afternoon of disappearance

 Investigators believe that Lamplugh placed a mysterious phone call during the afternoon in which she disappeared.
-Three days prior, on the same day on which Cannan was released from the prison, she had visited the Prince of Wales pub in Putney, which was also frequented by Cannan.
+Three days prior, on the same day on which Cannan was released from the prison, Lamplugh had visited the Prince of Wales pub in Putney, which was also frequented by Cannan.
 While there, the contents of her handbag went missing, and after she had left, they were found by the landlord of the pub.
-The landlord telephoned Lamplugh to inform her and she arranged to collect her belongings at 6 pm on Monday 28 July, the day of her disappearance.
+The landlord telephoned Lamplugh to inform her and she arranged to collect her belongings at 6 p.m. on Monday 28 July, the day of her disappearance.
 Several hours after she vanished, a woman identifying herself as Sarah phoned the pub saying that she had a message for Lamplugh and left her number.
 A man then phoned the pub claiming to be a policeman and asking if the pub had Lamplugh's diary and chequebook.
 Police confirmed the man was not a policeman, and it was not known who Sarah was.
 The landlord said that he gave the paper upon which he had written the phone number to police, although it was later lost.

 The first call was placed well before Lamplugh's disappearance had even been reported, and it may have been Lamplugh making a plea for help or calling under duress.
 The man identifying as a policeman may have been Cannan.
 When Banks had been abducted by Cannan and held captive in his flat in 1987, she placed a call under duress to her workplace the next morning, stating that she was sick and would not be reporting to work that day.
 It is believed that she placed the call because Cannan had convinced her that he would release her unharmed.
 The call was the last message received from Banks before she was found murdered.

 Detectives on the reinvestigation team also believed that Cannan could have been responsible for taking the contents of Lamplugh's handbag in the pub, and stated the events were a clear indicator of stalking.